1. Istria, Croatia

 5. Grindavík, Iceland

 Iceland is one of the best places to visit in the Nordic countries, with it’s showing mountains to its beautiful northern lights, it’s no wonder some people are interested in visiting the country and driving on its roads.
 There is so much to do in Iceland, and many visitors even find it relaxing to hire a rental car from a company like Cars Iceland and explore the roads of this amazing country.
-However, nothing compares to their natural attractions.
+If you would like to kill two birds with one stone, you could hire a campervan rather than a car.
+This will cover your transport and your accommodation, making for a cheaper but much more liberating trip!
+You can find all the details that you need on this site.
+When it comes to Iceland, nothing compares to their natural attractions.
 The Blue Lagoon Spa in Iceland is a huge attraction for those who are looking to treat themselves to a little luxury.
 This geothermal spa, with minerals like silica, offers natural therapeutic skin treatments and relaxing massage packages.
 This oasis continues its holistic health and beauty theme by offering healthy food choices, like sushi and skin-friendly fruits and vegetables.
 Despite this spa serving as a public bath of sorts, the Blue Lagoon has a strict policy on cleanliness and hygiene, as they require all guests to shower before and after entering into the Lagoon.

 If you are looking to improve the overall health of your skin, nosh on some superfoods, and enjoy a long-overdue massage, then the Blue Lagoon Spa in Grindavík, Iceland is the spot for you.